savonet/book/introduction.md

 language and underlying ideas behind Liquidsoap can be found in the two articles [@baelde2008webradio; @baelde2011liquidsoap].

-### A limitation of Liquidsoap

-TODO: explain once for all that we have to reencode everything

 ### Free software

 The Liquidsoap language is a _free software_.
 This of course means that it is